26:51

 But it's not necessary that this persona of mine is my true self.

-I go back home and now my personality is totally different.
+Because what happens then is I go back home and now my personality is totally different.

-Maybe I am feeling some anger which I did not show in that social gathering.
+Maybe I'm feeling some anger which I did not show in that social gathering so that others don't perceive me as someone who is angry.

-Or maybe I have some disappointment.
+Or maybe I have some disappointment or maybe I'm sad or maybe I'm stressed.

 And I avoided showing that to others.